Marcus Wareing: Early life

-Wareing was born in Southport, Lancashire, in 1970.
+Wareing was born in Southport, Merseyside, in 1970.
 His father was a fruit and potato merchant who had contracts with schools to provide their produce for school dinners.

 At the age of 11 his first food-industry related job was with his father, packing potatoes and riding alongside deliveries.
-He was paid 10p per 5 lb bag of potatoes packed, all of which went straight into his Post Office saving account.
+He was paid 10p per 5 lb bag of potatoes packed, all of which went straight into his Post Office savings account.
 At a young age, Wareing was informed by his father that the business was no longer viable as schools moved on to using pre-prepared frozen food instead of fresh produce.
 He would later credit his father's long hours with inspiring his own work ethic.

 At Stanley High School, he found he had a natural talent for cooking.
 He went on to attend Southport College, where he took a three-year City & Guilds course in catering.